TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Introduction

-What challenges remain?
-While it is a common belief that recent techniques on Quantum Phase Estimation (e.g. the tensor hypercontration algorithm \cite{lee2020even}) are close to optimal in the treatment in Gaussian basis, the use of plane waves is not so well-developed and there are suggestion on possible future research directions on this topic \cite{su2021fault}.
-At the same time, hybridizing Trotter techniques, with lower multiplicative factor, and modern techniques with better scaling such as qubitization and the use of the interaction picture has been recently explored \cite{rajput2021hybridized}.
-Our research aims to be complementary to these efforts with the following contributions: \begin{enumerate} \item While newer algorithms often provide a specific non-Clifford gate and qubit count, older ones only give asymptotic complexity estimates (see figure \ref{fig:Algorithms}).
+First, while newer algorithms often provide a specific non-Clifford gate and qubit count, older ones only give asymptotic complexity estimates (see figure \ref{fig:listmethods}).
 Our article aims to estimate the T-gate cost of older and some of the newer algorithms, with a molecule of choice from the software users.
 We believe this will be helpful to more quickly carry out research for both academics and industry.
-Not only that, but our software automatically performs optimization based on the different error sources to minimize the cost; low rank approximations \cite{berry2019qubitization}; and converts the number of T-gates in synthesis time using a protocol for the surface code \cite{fowler2012surface,bombin2009quantum}.
+Not only that, but our software automatically performs optimization based on the different error sources to minimize the cost, and low-rank approximations \cite{berry2019qubitization}.

-\item As an example of the use of our software, we address the question of whether Gaussian basis functions or plane waves are more convenient to simulate molecules, not periodic materials; comparing the same algorithms (Trotter and Taylor) with different basis.
-We do not address how the comparison should be performed, relying instead on the estimation of approximately 100 times more basis functions for plane waves than Gaussian functions \cite{babbush2018low}.
-Such multiplicative factor might be adjusted at will. \end{enumerate}
+Second, as an example of use of our software, we address the question of whether Gaussian basis functions or plane waves are more convenient to simulate molecules, comparing the same Taylor series algorithms with a different basis.
+This comparison is not definitive because the error arising from a finite-size basis is difficult to estimate.
+However, we can give an idea of which algorithms might be more beneficial according to some rough estimates of how many plane waves are required to simulate a system to the same precision than if one were to use Gaussian basis \cite{babbush2018low}.
+We furthermore provide researchers with the possibility to carry out a similar comparison but deciding the multiplicative factor for plane waves to represent a similar precision or if the comparison is not the objective, the number of plane waves too.

-We have focused on T-gates as we believe that non-Clifford gates represent a more significant bottleneck than the number of qubits.
-Nevertheless, in the future we expect to add this functionality and additional algorithms to the library.